Sbozzolo/motionpicture/README.md

   --num-workers NUM_WORKERS
                         Number of cores to use (default: 4).
   --only-render-movie   Do not generate frames but only render the final video.
+  --frame-name-format FRAME_NAME_FORMAT
+                        If only-render-movie is set, use this C-style frame name format instead of computing it.
+For example, '%04d.png' will assemble a video with frames with names 0000.png, 0001.png, and so on, as found in the outdir folder.
   -v, --verbose         Enable verbose output.
   -h, --help            Show this help message and exit.